-International students – both new and returning – are required to undertake personalised enrolment checks at the Graduate School before they are able to complete online enrolment.
+International students – both new and returning – are required to undertake enrolment checks before being able to complete enrolment online.

-Collect your Biometric Residence Permit (BRP) card from Immigration and International Student Advice if you are a student being sponsored under the Tier 4 Points Based System (PBS).
+If you have arrived in the UK, you must collect your Biometric Residence Permit (BRP) card from Immigration and International Student Advice if you are a student being sponsored under the Tier 4 Points Based System (PBS).
+You will need to contact the team to arrange a time for collection.

-Complete personalised enrolment checks at the Graduate School.
+Complete personalised enrolment checks online with a member of the team

-If you are an international non-EU student, studying on a Tier 4 visa at one of our South Wales campuses, you must have a commutable term time address in the South Wales/South West area in order to attend the University.
+If you are an International student, studying on a Tier 4 visa, you must have a commutable term time address in the South Wales/South West area in order to attend the University.
 Therefore, you will be expected to provide contact details including:

 You are entitled to take up to 35 days per year annual leave (which excludes bank holidays and closure days).
 The annual leave year is 1st October to 30th September.
 If you have leave left at the end of your leave period you may carry over a maximum of 5 days.
 If you start your studies in January or April your first year's leave will be calculated pro-rata e.g if you start in April you will have 17.5 days leave to take between April and October.